Hamstar Transforms Immutable Ruby Collections Better

 If you want to say, change the version of a Docker image, referenced within an ECS task definition, the process is:

-1. call describe_task_definition to retrieve the structure
+to retrieve the structure - pluck the

-3. call register_task_definition, passing the doctored container array
+, passing the doctored container array

 Ruby is pretty good at this sort of thing.
 At step 2, you just mutate the structure retrieved in step 1.
 At step 3 you submit part of the mutated structure back to AWS.